rabbyrobin/k8s-monitoring-using-Helm-and-Prometheus-Operator/README.md

 $ kubectl get statefulset prometheus-my-prometheus-kube-prometh-prometheus -o yaml > prom.yaml

-# To find the rules file prometheus-my-prometheus-kube-prometh-prometheus-rulefiles-0 which defines the alert rules:
+# To find the rules file "prometheus-my-prometheus-kube-prometh-prometheus-rulefiles-0" which defines the alert rules:

 $ kubectl get configmap

-# Now search for the prometheus-my-prometheus-kube-prometh-prometheus-rulefiles-0 file and print it to a yaml output to see the rules.
+# Now search for the "prometheus-my-prometheus-kube-prometh-prometheus-rulefiles-0" file and print it to a yaml output to see the rules.
+You can add or remove rules from here.

 # Now check the secrets for prometheus config.

 $ kubectl get secrets

-# Now search for prometheus-my-prometheus-kube-prometh-prometheus file and print the output into yaml to see.
+# Now search for "prometheus-my-prometheus-kube-prometh-prometheus" file and print the output into yaml to see.

 $ kubectl get secret prometheus-my-prometheus-kube-prometh-prometheus -o yaml

 # Access Grafana: